-The AfDB's Programme for Infrastructure Development in Africa Priority Action Plan (PIDA-PAP) identified four major transmission interconnections needed in by 2020 and 2040 to transport low-cost new hydropower energy to buyers around the continent.
-26 The study first pointed to 20 potential large-scale hydropower plants that would offer least-cost generation for the continent, and noted the regional integration investments needed to properly evacuate the resulting energy to countries that would benefit.
-The four transmission projects-the West Africa Power Transmission Corridor, the Central Africa Transmission interconnection, the North South Transmission Corridor, and the North Africa Transmission interconnection-range in estimated cost from \$1.2 bn to \$10.5 bn.27
+The African Union Programme for Infrastructure Development in Africa Priority Action Plan (PIDA-PAP) identified four major transmission interconnections needed in by 2020 and 2040 to transport low-cost electricity to buyers in Africa and further outside the continent (AfDB 2013).
+The Priority Action Plan (PAP) identified nine hydropower plants that would offer leastcost generation for the continent, and noted the regional integration investments needed to properly evacuate the resulting energy to countries that would benefit.
+The four transmission projects-the West Africa Power Transmission Corridor, the Central Africa Transmission interconnection, the North South Transmission Corridor, and the North Africa Transmission interconnectionrange in estimated cost from \$1.2 bn. to \$10.5 bn (World Bank/PPIAF 2017).

-Since the 1990s, the various power pools, common electricity grids, as well as binational electricity generation and transmission systems in Africa have provided avenues for regional-level planning and cross-national policy-making in power.
+Since the 1990s, the various power pools, common electricity grids, as well as binational electricity generation and transmission systems in Africa have provided avenues for regional-level planning, and cross-national policy-making in power.
 In many cases, establishing power pools has required countries to implement trade and regulatory reforms to allow adopting common rules and enforcement mechanisms.
 The Maghreb Electricity Committee (COMELEC) was established in 1989 between Morocco, Algeria, Tunisia, Libya, and Mauritania to promote energy exchange and interconnection between members.
 The first true power pool was founded through the Southern African Power Pool (SAPP) in 1995, with 16 members representing 13 countries.
 The West African Power Pool (WAPP) followed in 2000 between 14 countries.
 Seven countries make up the East African Power Pool (EAPP), and 10 are members of the Central African Power Pool.
 Shared generation initiatives include the Manantali Dam managed by the tripartite Mali-Mauritania-Senegal Société de gestion de l'energie de Manantali company, proof of multinational cooperation to plan cost-effective generation and transmission across borders since its creation in 1997.

 Power trade in Africa in many cases lags behind the power pools' anticipated targets, many of which suffer from funding deficits and inadequate transmission investment and maintenance to allow the desired capacity of trade.
-Development finance institutions are especially active in funding transmission interconnections.
-The AfDB is funding interconnections in East Africa from Kenya to Tanzania, with expected completion in 2021.28 The World Bank is funding another connection between Kenya and Ethiopia (a 500kV high voltage DC line of over 1000 km), expected to be functional in 2019, and in 2018 announced funding of \$455 million for an interconnection between Tanzania and Zambia.
-Outright privatisation is not a clear solution for enhancing investment and maintenance of transmission assets in the context of small,
+DFIs are especially active in funding transmission interconnections.
+The AfDB has cofinanced at various stages several major interconnections such as the Cote d'Ivoire-Liberia-Sierra Leone-Guinea interconnection, the Zambia-Zimbabwe interconnection, and the Zambia-Tanzania-Kenya interconnection with expected completion in 2021 (Olingo 2018a and 2018b).
+The World Bank is co-funding the interconnection between Kenya and Ethiopia (a 500kV high voltage DC line of over 1000 km), expected to be functional in 2019, and in 2018, announced funding of \$455 million for an interconnection between Tanzania and Zambia.
+Outright privatization is not a clear solution for enhancing investment and maintenance of transmission assets in the context of small, centralized power systems.
+But other modes of PSP, such as PPP, can contribute positively to financing the expansion high-voltage networks, while maintaining public ownership.
+These schemes are being pursued in Kenya on selected lines.